ytksh/ZoneDrip-Server/readme.md

 ## License

 This project is licensed under the MIT License.
+This server is based on [this repository](https://github.com/thecodedeck/angular-cc-1-server)